1 Department of Business Administration, Westcliff University, Irvine, CA 92614,USA

 being used against a variety of feasible, probable, and

 plausible Tactics, Techniques, and Procedures (TTPs).
-TIBSA
+TIBSA employs a straightforward and efficient method to determine

 the efficacy evaluation of a control that is currently in use,